xph9876/RNA-mediated_DSB_repair/analyze_nhej/README.md

 * --layout: Layout algorithms to use for representing graph vertices in 2D.
 Choices: "kamada", "radial", "mds", "universal", "fractal".
 See [*get_precomputed_layout.py*](#getprecomputedlayoutpy) for more details on each layout.
 Fractal is currently undocumented since it currenlty only lays out insertion vertices.

 * --universal_layout_y_axis_x_pos: If present, shows a y-axis at the given x position on the universal layout showing the distances to the reference.
-Note, the scale of this value depends on the universal layout algorithm in plot_graph.py.
-The units are scaled to be the region [-20, 20] x [-20, 20] for typical sequences in our data set.
-The postion of the axis must thus be tweaked by hand to look right.
+Note, this value is in vertex coordinate space which has been arbitrarily set to be typically be in the region [-20, 20] x [-20, 20] for sequences in our data set.
+The value must thus be tweaked by hand to look right.

 * --universal_layout_x_axis_deletion_y_pos: If present, shows an x-axis for deletions at the given y position on the universal layout showing the approximate position of the deleted ranges.
-Note, the scale of this value depends on the universal layout algorithm in plot_graph.py.
-The units are scaled to be the region [-20, 20] x [-20, 20] for typical sequences in our data set.
-The postion of the axis must thus be tweaked by hand to look right.
+Note, this value is in vertex coordinate space which has been arbitrarily set to be typically be in the region [-20, 20] x [-20, 20] for sequences in our data set.
+The value must thus be tweaked by hand to look right.

 * --universal_layout_x_axis_insertion_y_pos: If present, shows an x-axis for insertions at the given y position on the universal layout showing the first nucleotide of inserted sequences.
-Note, the scale of this value depends on the universal layout algorithm in plot_graph.py.
-The units are scaled to be the region [-20, 20] x [-20, 20] for typical sequences in our data set.
-The postion of the axis must thus be tweaked by hand to look right.
+Note, this value is in vertex coordinate space which has been arbitrarily set to be typically be in the region [-20, 20] x [-20, 20] for sequences in our data set.
+The value must thus be tweaked by hand to look right.

-* --universal_layout_y_axis_y_range: If showing an y-axis (using --universal_layout_y_axis_x_pos) for the universal layout, the min and max y-position of the line.
-Note, the scale of this value depends on the universal layout algorithm in plot_graph.py.
-The units are scaled to be the region [-20, 20] x [-20, 20] for typical sequences in our data set.
-The postion of the axis must thus be tweaked by hand to look right.
+* --universal_layout_y_axis_y_range: If showing an y-axis for the universal layout, the min and max y-position of the line.
+Note, this value is in vertex coordinate space which has been arbitrarily set to be typically be in the region [-20, 20] x [-20, 20] for sequences in our data set.
+The value must thus be tweaked by hand to look right.

 * --universal_layout_x_axis_x_range: If showing an x-axis for the universal layout, the min and max x-position of the line.
-Note, the scale of this value depends on the universal layout algorithm in plot_graph.py.
-The units are scaled to be the region [-20, 20] x [-20, 20] for typical sequences in our data set.
-The postion of the axis must thus be tweaked by hand to look right.
+Note, this value is in vertex coordinate space which has been arbitrarily set to be typically be in the region [-20, 20] x [-20, 20] for sequences in our data set.
+The value must thus be tweaked by hand to look right.

 * --universal_layout_y_axis_deletion_max_tick: If showing an y-axis for the universal layout, the max tick value for the deletion side.
 The ticks correspond to the number of deletions in the sequences in the corresponding row.